-As dogs grow older, they sometimes start engaging in a behavior that leaves their owners scratching their heads: they start licking everything from the carpet to the furniture.
-You find yourself wondering “Why is my dog licking everything all of a sudden?”
-And then worry that something might be wrong with your canine companion.
+As dogs grow older, they sometimes start engaging in a behavior that leaves their owners scratching their heads: licking everything from the carpet to the furniture.
+You find yourself wondering “Why is my dog licking everything all of a sudden?” and then worrying that something might be wrong with your canine companion.

-So why is your old dog licking the carpet & everything they might find?
+So why is your old dog licking the carpet and everything else they might find?